JimLynchCodes/Quinoa-Tribute-React-Webpack/README.md

 I used the generator's component command to create the components which I liked a lot.

+I also brought in React-Bootstrap to display the boxes nicely on mobile screens.

 If you're curious to see how I felt about this generator and Es6 React in general check out my blog post here: http://www.wisdomofjim.com/woj-blog/my-little-react-webpack-project-postmortem